BY R.D. Miller

 While many victims search for answers, rarely find both political sides call for the disruption of these criminal gangs in outlying parishes and counties.
 In achieving a common conviction, joint statements send a persuasive message to these criminals that the nation will not tolerate the chaos and mayhem.

-They cannot capture personal responsibility in a few tweets for likes, as if some politicians are the only shrewdest people in those communities who control the headlines to minimize the reality on the ground.
-When responsible media call out the failures by leaders, they too are attacked.
+They cannot capture personal responsibility in a few tweets for likes, selective amnesia, and a false sense of empathy when one dies from a heinous crime.
+This conveys an impression as if politicians are the only shrewdest people in those communities who control the headlines to minimize the reality on the ground.
+And when responsible media call out the failures by leaders, they too are attacked.

 Can the island pride still holds?